 Who We Are:

-Mission: The mission of Access to Wholistic and Productive Living Institute Inc. (Access), is to promote sustainable health and improve the quality of life by addressing public health and public education needs.
+Mission: The mission of Access to Wholistic and Productive Living Inc. (Access), is to promote sustainable health and improve the quality of life by addressing public health and public education needs.

 Our aim to prevent, reduce and eliminate racial and ethnic inequities among vulnerable, underserved and uninsured minority communities through several innovative avenues.
 Our goals are as follows: